 From Marina Bay, head north, passing the Singapore Flyer and Helix Bridge.
 A 30-minute walk will bring you to the Kampong Glam neighborhood.
 Here you’ll be immersed in the Malay-Muslim culture.
 Spend time at the Sultan Mosque and walking down Haji Lane.

 Before closing out your first day in Singapore, check out what makes the food scene in Singapore so famous – a Hawker Centre.
 There are over 40 Hawker Centre in Singapore, which are open-air food complexes serving a variety of dishes in a sanitary and cheap way.

 Day Two – Chinatown + Little India

 The highlight of Chinatown was discovering Ann Siang Hill.
 During the day restaurants, bars, and shops open their doors and windows to the public.
 And at night, the streets transform into what seems like an outdoor market.
 Those same bars and restaurants set up tables and chairs in the street, giving a “block party” like feel to Chinatown.
 While on Ann Siang Hill, visit one of the world’s most renowned cocktail bar – Operation Dagger.
-A hard to find hole in the wall cocktail bar, boasted as the 23rd out of 50 best bars in the world.
-While the drinks are expensive, it was a one of a kind experience.
+A hard to find a hole in the wall cocktail bar boasted as the 23rd out of 50 best bars in the world.
+While the drinks are expensive, it was one of a kind experience.

 A 45-minute walk north will bring you to the Indian hub of Singapore – Little India.
 With more shopping and dining, you’ll be able to experience a taste of India without leaving Singapore.
 Make sure to stop by Komala Vilas, opened in 1947 it’s one of the oldest Indian restaurants in Singapore.